‘Outlander’ Stars Sam Heughan & Caitriona Balfe Do Video Q&A For Fans About Season 5

 Many Outlander fans were disappointed to find out that Season 5 of the popular series would not debut until February 2020, but stars Sam Heughan and Caitriona Balfe did a live impromptu Facebook video chat, offering to answer questions for their fans.

-While the two actors who play Jamie and Claire did not spill the beans on too many topics, they did shoot the video in the kitchen set of their house which is supposed to be at Fraser’s Ridge in North Carolina.
+While the two actors who play Jamie and Claire did not spill the beans on too many topics, they did shoot the video in the kitchen set of their house, which is supposed to be at Fraser’s Ridge in North Carolina.

 While Heughan shared that Outlander Season 5 will debut first in the United States on February 16, followed by the international debut the following Monday, he also hinted that there is a great character making their return in the fifth season.

 Fansided teased some details about the Facebook chat, including that the stars plan to do another Q&A sometime soon, but say they will announce it in advance.
-While it was difficult to get a good look at the kitchen of the Big House at Fraser’s Ridge, at the end of the video the camera pans out to give a peek at the wall cabinetry and the fireplace.
+While it was difficult to get a good look at the kitchen of the Big House at Fraser’s Ridge, at the end of the video the camera panned out to give a peek at the wall cabinetry and the fireplace.

-The Big House is significant according to Fansided because it is mentioned in the obituary that burned which causes Brianna to travel back in time.
+The Big House is significant, according to Fansided, because it was mentioned in the obituary that burned, which caused Brianna to travel back in time.

 Sam Heughan tease le retour d'un personnage dans la saison 5 d'Outlander ! https://t.co/oI7eyS0vFh